garrandall/popular-music-data/tracks/linda-jan-dean.md

 (Only she'd smile)
 I'd stop for a while
 (Stop for a while)
-And then i would ge-e-e-et to know linda
+And then I would ge-e-e-et to know linda

 But miracles still happen
 And when my lucky star begins to shine